-Section 19.1 gives a rigorous construction for the Itô integral of a function with respect to a Wiener process.
+Section 17.2 gives a rigorous construction for the Itô integral of a function with respect to a Wiener process.

-Section 19.2 gives two easy examples of Itô integrals.
+Section 17.3 gives two easy examples of Itô integrals.
 The second one shows that there's something funny about change of variables, or if you like about the chain rule.

-Section 19.3 explains how to do change of variables in a stochastic integral, also known as "Itô's formula".
+Section 17.4 explains how to do change of variables in a stochastic integral, also known as "Itô's formula".

-Section 19.4 defines stochastic differential equations.
+Section 18 defines stochastic differential equations.

-Section 19.5 sets up a more realistic model of Brownian motion, leading to an SDE called the Langevin equation, and solves it to get Ornstein-Uhlenbeck processes.
+Section 18.1 sets up a more realistic model of Brownian motion, leading to an SDE called the Langevin equation, and solves it to get Ornstein-Uhlenbeck processes.

-19.1 Integrals with Respect to the Wiener Process
+17.2 Integrals with Respect to the Wiener Process

 The drill by now should be familiar: first we define integrals of step functions, then we approximate more general classes of functions by these elementary functions.
 We need some preliminary technicalities.

-Definition 225 (Progressive Process) A continuous-parameter stochastic process X adapted to a filtration $\{\mathcal{G}t\}$ is progressively measurable or progressive when $X(s, \omega)$, $0 \le s \le t$, is always measurable with respect to $\mathcal{B}t \times \mathcal{G}t$, where \mathcal{B}t is the Borel σ -field on [0, t].
+Definition 224 (Progressive Process) A continuous-parameter stochastic process X adapted to a filtration $\{\mathcal{G}t\}$ is progressively measurable or progressive when $X(s, \omega), 0 \leq s \leq t$, is always measurable with respect to $\mathcal{B}t \times \mathcal{G}t$, where \mathcal{B}t is the Borel σ -field on [0, t].